 I’m not exaggerating when I say that all of my favorite things in my house (besides family photos) are second-hand finds.

 They are the most special, interesting, quality, proven pieces that we own and I cannot imagine how sad and boring my house would look if I only ever bought brand new pieces.

 Second-hand items bring soul to your home.
 And every home deserves soul.

 I’m on a mission to convince you that you NEED second-hand items in your home too, not because they cost less (often they do, but not always) or because recycling things is great (it is!) but because previously loved items help a house feel like a real home because they add a touch of the imperfect.
 And imperfections are a sign of life.
 And life has soul.

-Today, I’m sharing my favorite second-hand finds from my kitchen.
+Today, I’m sharing some favorite second-hand finds.

 My little kitchen is packed full of things that are on their second or third life and I wouldn’t have it any other way, heck, if these items already made it through one family, it’s likely they can make it through mine too.